Pyrography – Essential Pen Tips you should own

 I found an alternate picture of the same burner on another website.
 While the pen tips might be a touch easier to see, this site provided even less information than Brenn-Peters did.

 I cannot answer that question.
 All I can say is that if it has a temperature control, it should work just fine.
-You’d have to do some research like reading reviews to help answer that question.
+You’d have to do some research like reading reviews to help answer questions you may have on it.
 It seems like just about every burner on the market has YouTube reviews on it.

 IN CONCLUSION